 Slice service consumer specific sub-CA, signed by the operator root CA (or intermediate CA), used for all network slices owned by that slice service consumer.
 The administration of the slice service consumer specific sub-CA can be done by the operator, the slice service consumer (3rd party) or shared among both entities.

 Network slice specific sub-CA, signed by the operator root CA, used for all network functions of that particular slice.
 The administration of the slice service consumer specific sub-CA can be done by the operator, the slice service consumer (3rd party) or shared among both entities.

-Editor’s note: how the solution manages the scenario where NF is shared to serve multiple slices is ffs.
+Network Functions (e.g., AMF) can be shared from the operator host network to serve multiple slices, which can be managed by 3rd party CAs owned by the slice service consumers.
+Thus, trust needs to be pre-established between operator CA and eventually involved 3rd party CAs.

 6.12.2 Solution details